1jsingh/semantic-guidance/README.md

 ## Demo
-Our method shows high performance even when facing high variance in position, scale and saliency of the foreground objects.
+Traditional reinforcement learning based methods for the "*learning to paint*" problem, show poor performance on real world datasets with high variance in position, scale and saliency of the foreground objects.
+To address this we propose a semantic guidance pipeline, which distills object awareness knowledge into the painting process, and thereby learns to generate semantically accurate canvases under adverse painting conditions.

 | Target Image     | Baseline (Huang et al. 2019) | Semantic Guidance (Ours)  |
 |:-------------:|:-------------:|:-------------:|